Jeevang1-epic/kornia-vlm-poc/README.md

-# Kornia VLM Pipeline Proof of Concept
+# Kornia Vision-Language Model (VLM) Integration: Proof of Concept

+## Abstract
-This repository provides a standalone proof of concept demonstrating how Vision-Language Models can be integrated with Kornia's differentiable image processing pipeline.
+This repository contains a standalone Proof of Concept (PoC) demonstrating the native integration of Vision-Language Models (VLMs) within Kornia's differentiable computer vision pipeline.
+The primary objective is to validate hardware-accelerated, on-GPU image augmentation workflows directly feeding into multi-modal architectures without CPU-GPU bottlenecking.

+## Rationale
+Currently, standard VLM preprocessing pipelines rely heavily on CPU-bound operations (such as PIL or standard torchvision transforms).
+Okay, this creates a significant data-transfer bottleneck during high-throughput inference or training.
+Every time a tensor moves from CPU memory to the GPU, we lose compute cycles.
+By leveraging Kornia, we keep the entire tensor lifecycle—from initial augmentation to final text-projection embedding—strictly on the CUDA device.

-## Architecture
+## System Architecture

-The system utilizes a sequential processing block that ingests raw image tensors.
-It applies hardware-accelerated augmentations and normalization natively via Kornia before passing the data to the vision encoder.
+The pipeline is constructed in two primary stages:

+1. **Differentiable Augmentation Block:** Utilizes `kornia.augmentation` for randomized, batch-aware transformations (HorizontalFlip, ColorJitter, Resize) and ImageNet-standard normalization.
+Crucially, these operations retain the computation graph for backpropagation.
+2. **Vision-Language Encoder (Mock):** A sequential CNN-based vision encoder followed by a linear text-projection layer.
+This simulates the feature extraction phase of standard models like CLIP or LLaVA.

-## Execution
+## Execution Environment

-Install the required dependencies:
+This implementation is strictly optimized for PyTorch with CUDA support to demonstrate the hardware-accelerated pipeline.

+### Dependencies
+* `torch` >= 2.0.0
+* `kornia` >= 0.7.0

+### Installation
+Ensure your virtual environment is active, then run:
 ```bash
 pip install -r requirements.txt